 The services are really in two distinct halves, although traffic can use either.
-They don't appear to have official names but 'Newark Road' is the one on the A46 and 'Winthorpe' is the one in the corner is recorded as 'Newark', but labelled 'Winthorpe' by us.
+Official names are hard to come by, but the one on the main A46 is recorded as 'Interchange', while the one in the corner is recorded as 'Newark', but labelled 'Winthorpe' by us.

 With that, the services were sold to Trusthouse Forte, who decided to convert the building to a large Happy Eater.
 The next year Forte were taken over by Granada who converted the restaurant to a Little Chef and Burger King.
 Those restaurants had closed by 2006 and the building was purchased by The Friendly Farmer who turned the building into a restaurant and farm shop.

 Leicester (33 miles)